sbg3k/autograde-prototype/README.md

 ```

-2. File to be graded and user's name is sent in a form through a POST request to [https://autograder30days.herokuapp.com/](https://autograder30days.herokuapp.com/) and the grade is sent back as response ========> This can be integrated with AJAX PHP on each user dashboard, granting access to instanteneous grading.
+2. File to be graded and user's namee server is sent in a form through a POST request to th and the grade is sent back as response ========> This can be integrated with AJAX PHP on each user dashboard, granting access to instanteneous grading.

-3. At 12am, the tutors head to [https://autograder30days.herokuapp.com/delete/](https://autograder30days.herokuapp.com/delete/), enter the password, and delete the test cases for the previous day.

 ## Constraints